cpbotha/nvpy/README.rst

 ========

 * Syncs with simplenote.
+* Support for simplenote tags and note pinning.
 * Partial syncs (whilst notes are being edited) are done by a background thread so you can keep on working at light speed.
 * Can be used offline, also without simplenote account.